• Skip to main content

 Instructions

-• Preheat your oven to 350°F (175°C).
-Rinse the capon under cold running water and pat it dry with paper towels, then season it inside and out with salt and pepper.
+• Preheat your oven to 350°F (175°C/Gas Mark 4).
+Rinse the 8 lbs capon under cold running water and pat it dry with paper towels, then season inside the cavity with ½ teaspoon each, salt & pepper.

-• Stuff the capon cavity with thyme, rosemary, lemon quarters, and garlic.
+• Stuff the capon cavity with 4 sprigs fresh thyme, 4 sprigs fresh rosemary, 1 large lemon quarters, and 3-4 cloves garlic.

 • Place the capon on a roasting rack in a roasting pan with the breast side up.

-• Roast the capon in the preheated oven at 350°F (175°C) for approximately 2-3 hours, or 20 minutes per pound.
+• Roast the capon in the preheated oven at 350°F (175°C/Gas Mark 4) for approximately 2-3 hours, or 20 minutes per pound.
 Check the internal temperature of the thigh meat at the thickest point to ensure it reaches 165°F (74°C).

-• When the capon is done, remove it from the oven and let it rest for 10-15 minutes before carving.
+• Remove your roasted capon from the oven, loosely tent a sheet of aluminum foil over it, and let it rest for 20-30 minutes before carving.

 • Serve the capon with your favorite side dishes.